HOA tells father of fallen officer to take down Thin Blue Line flag

 The flag did come down over the winter, though, as DiSario said the flagpole on his property was bent and it took until earlier this month for it to be replaced.

-The original flag was a gift from law enforcement colleagues of Steven Eric DiSario, who responded to a call at the Pine Kirk Care Center.
-Sheriff deputies who responded later found DeSario’s body on the street outside and two employees and the gunman dead inside.
+The original flag was a gift from law enforcement colleagues of Steven Eric DiSario, the first to respond to a call at the Pine Kirk Care Center.
+Sheriff deputies who responded afterward found DiSario’s body on the street outside and two employees and the gunman dead inside.

 “He was answering a call in Kirkersville, and he was shot and murdered as he got there.
-So, he didn’t even know it was coming,” Thomas DeSario said.
+So, he didn’t even know it was coming,” Thomas DiSario said.

-Steven Eric DeSario was 38 years old and a father of six, with a seventh on the way.
+Steven Eric DiSario was 38 years-old and a father of six, with a seventh on the way.

-National Police Week annually honors those who have lost their lives while serving the public and protecting others.
+Every year, National Police Week honors those like DiSario who have lost their lives while serving the public and protecting others.

 Man in his yard